-January and February 2015, I spent 33 days in the hospital and survived three brain surgeries!
+January and February 2015, I spent 33 days in the hospital and survived four brain surgeries!
 I overcame the unexpected adverse reaction to the first surgery, exceled in recovery after the second brain surgery, and made the third brain surgery look easier than any of my doctors expected.

 I have grown stronger and wiser through all of my challenges.
 I have seen the kindness of a stranger, a random act of kindness, a kind word, a prayer and I know “first hand” how good it can make you feel.
 So, when I was 13 years old I decided to start 1Boy4Change!